sarinaesmailzadeh/sing-box-reality-daily-telegram/README.md

+# Warning This method is deprecated
+# Warning This method is deprecated
+# Warning This method is deprecated

 # Sing Box Reality Daily Telegram
 Sing box Reality with send configuration in the telegram channel every day.This project send sing box Reality configuration to your channel base on schedule.<br />
 Also you can donate your configuration to Yebekhe Systems.